bixb922/crank-organ/doc-software/README.md

 ![playing tune on tune list page](tunelist_1_playing.jpg)

 Once some tunes that you want to perform are selected, you turn the start turning the crank.
 If there is a crank sensor, the first tune starts playing.
-If not, touch the touchpad and the first starts playing.
+If not, touch the touchpad and the first tune starts playing.
+Or as a last resort, use the "Start" button on the performance page to start the tune.
 Once played, it pops off the pending list, and the next tune waits for start.

 Or else, you can control performance pressing the "Performance" button.
 The queued tunes can be treated as a setlist.
 Or if there is a request for a certain tune, you go back to the tune list page, tap the tune to add to setlist, go to the performance control page, move it to top with the little top button and play it.